Forms IV and V (Years 10 and 11)

 Section A: Set Text

-A series of questions on ONE set text from a choice of five.
 The examination gives the opportunity to show understanding of the processes involved in taking a play from page to stage.

 Section B: Live Theatre Review